LMSCloudPaulD/granite-lit-picocss/README.md

 *granite-picocss* is a wrapping of [PicoCSS](https://picocss.com/) CSS as [LitElement](https://lit-element.polymer-project.org/) [lit-html CSS TemplateResult](https://lit-element.polymer-project.org/guide/styles) to be used in LitElement web components.

+### Warning!

+Unfortunately these cssTemplateResults use the :root pseudo-element and don't get converted to :host properly.
+This obivously needs some more thought to work.
+PR if you know PicoCSS (and are bored).

 ### Using `granite-lit-picocss`